-10) Charging data response [Event, Units]: The V-CHF grants authorization to NF (CTF) for the service to start, with the allowed number of units.
+10) Charging data response [Event, Units]: V-CHF grants authorization to NF (CTF) for the service to start, with the allowed number of units.

-11) Granted units supervision: the NF (CTF) monitors the consumption of the allowed units.
+11) Granted units supervision: NF (CTF) monitors the consumption of the allowed units.

-12) Content/service delivery: the NF (CTF) starts to deliver the content/service based on the allowed number of units.
+12) Content/service delivery: NF (CTF) starts to deliver the content/service based on the allowed number of units.

-Figure 7.2.4.1.3-3 shows a scenario for Post Event Charging (PEC) with CHF to CHF communication.
+Figure 7.2.4.1.3-3 shows a scenario for Post Event Charging (PEC) with CHF-to-CHF communication.
 Applicable for SMSF and AMF.
-During the PDU session establishment, NF (e.g. V-SMF) establishes the sinlge charging session for reporting charging information to V-CHF and H-CHF.
+During the PDU session establishment, NF (e.g., V-SMF) establishes the single charging session for reporting charging information to V-CHF and H-CHF.

-Figure 7.2.4.1.3-3: PEC - Post event charging with CHF to CHF communication
+Figure 7.2.4.1.3-3: PEC - Post event charging with CHF-to-CHF communication

-1) Request for content/service delivery: A request for session establishment is received in the NF (CTF).
+1) Request for content/service delivery: A request for session establishment is received in NF (CTF).
 The service is configured not to be authorized by CHF before start.

-2) Content/service delivery: the NF (CTF) starts to deliver the content/service.
+2) Content/service delivery: NF (CTF) starts to deliver the content/service.

-3) Charging data request [Event, Units]: The NF (CTF) sends a charging data request to the V-CHF with the units used for recording, and possibly accounting and rating control.
+3) Charging data request [Event, Units]: NF (CTF) sends a charging data request to V-CHF with the units used for recording, and possibly accounting and rating control.

-4) Determine H-CHF: the V-CHF creates a charging resource for the NF (CTF), determines that it need to interact with H-CHF and which H-CHF it should contact, and generates a charging home request to H-CHF.
+4) Determine H-CHF: V-CHF creates a charging resource for the NF (CTF), determines that it need to interact with H-CHF and which H-CHF it should contact, and generates a charging home request to H-CHF.

-5) Charging home request [Event, Units]: The V-CHF sends the request to the H-CHF with the units used for recording, and possibly accounting and rating control.
+5) Charging home request [Event, Units]: V-CHF sends the request to H-CHF with the units used for recording, and possibly accounting and rating control.

-6) Account, Rating control: the H-CHF may rate the charging home request based on the number of units used and update the user's account balance.
+6) Account, Rating control: H-CHF may rate the charging home request based on the number of units used and update the user's account balance.

-7) Create CDR: based on policies, the H-CHF creates a CDR related to the service.
+7) Create CDR: based on policies, H-CHF creates a CDR related to the service.

-8) Charging home response [Event]: The H-CHF informs V-CHF on the result of the charging home request.
+8) Charging home response [Event]: H-CHF informs V-CHF on the result of the charging home request.

-9) Create CDR: based on policies, the V-CHF creates a CDR related to the service.
+9) Create CDR: based on policies, V-CHF creates a CDR related to the service.

-10) Charging data response [Event]: The V-CHF informs NF (CTF) on the result of the charging data request.
+10) Charging data response [Event]: V-CHF informs NF (CTF) on the result of the charging data request.